mhlabs/awscii-cli/README.md

 To load a saved view or views, use `awscii load [--name [view name(s)]]`.
 You can display more than one saved view at a time by comma separating the view names.

 This lets you compare and visually correlate metrics from different stacks, functions or tables.
+It's also AWS profile aware, so you can compare metrics in different accounts.

 ![Demo](https://raw.githubusercontent.com/mhlabs/awscii-cli/main/images/demo3.gif)